Windows network polling

 - The Microsoft Computer Browser service must be used, and the primary browser computer must be enabled on the client devices:

 - On at least one device, if the number of networked devices does not exceed 32.

 - On at least one device for each 32 networked devices.

 The full poll can run only if the quick poll has run at least once.

 Viewing and modifying the settings for Windows network polling

-To modify the settings for the Windows network polling:
+To modify the properties of Windows network polling:

 - In the main menu, go to Discovery & deployment → Discovery → Windows domains.

 The Windows domain properties window opens.

 - Enable or disable Windows network polling by using the Enable Windows network polling toggle button.